Size / / /

 At any rate, I will deliver your groceries to your home.
 Do not worry!
 We also have alternative grains for many kinds of endangered fruits if you need to buy some.
 [The grocery seller responds] (2016, 167-168)

 The conversation shows striking similarities between vegetables and fruits to the point where Rashed gets perplexed.
-Apparently, this is due to biological changes in the environment, which in turn, have resulted in a significant impact on agricultural products.
+Apparently, this is due to biological changes in the environment, which in turn have resulted in a significant impact on agricultural products.
 It also reveals the extraordinary steps undertaken to combat famine and food scarcity resulting from the extremities of climate change, as the merchant informs Rashed: “Do not worry!
 We also have alternative grains for many kinds of endangered fruits if you need to buy some” (2016, 167).
-Such a brief interlude is quite revealing, in that it points to both the forward-looking and anticipatory efforts made on the part of growers, as well as demonstrates a cooperative governmental commitment to funding and research towards meeting the challenges anticipated by climactic changes.
-It also invokes adopting necessary measures to minimize the damage on crop production and find alternatives.
+Such a brief interlude is quite revealing, in that it points to both the forward-looking and anticipatory efforts made on the part of growers, as well as demonstrating a cooperative governmental commitment to funding and research directed towards meeting the challenges anticipated by climactic changes.
+It also invokes adopting necessary measures to minimize the damage to crop production and find alternatives.
 Again, because Nasrallah’s text refuses to name the region in which the catastrophe takes place, he suggests that the cause for concern is ubiquitous, and the call for remedy and action is universal.

 Conclusion